Letter of Resignation

 After submitting my Letter of Resignation, what are the next steps before leaving my role?

-During the notice period, you should discuss the employment benefit transition with Human Resources and see if anyone could stand in for you, ensuring that your departure would not affect the business negatively.
+During the notice period, you should discuss the employment benefit transition with Human Resources and see if anyone can stand in for you, ensuring that your departure would not affect the business negatively.
 It would also be wise to leave handover notes however, these are recommended tasks.
 After you have handed in notice of your resignation, you employer can choose to either pay you in liu of your notice period, or for you to work out your notice period.
 Some employees choose to take their notice period as annual leave, but this can only be done if your employer agrees.

 Not sure what you need?
 Call and speak to one of our consultants on1800 529 728